-Call me crazy, but prior to traveling to Greece I had no idea how delicious the food would be.
-But, by the third trip to the Mediterranean country there was a deep love fest forming for the tasty traditional Greek food.
-My days (and nights) were filled with moussaka, tzatziki and frappes.
+Call me crazy, but prior to traveling to Greece I had no idea how delicious Greek food would be.
+But, by the third trip to the Mediterranean country there was a deep love fest forming for the tasty traditional Greek cuisne.
+My days (and nights) were filled with dishes of moussaka, tzatziki and frappes.

 Greek food spreads its culinary influence throughout Europe and beyond.
 It is known as some of the best food in the world!
-With an age old tradition, Greek foods have been greatly influenced by both Eastern and Western cultures.
-Fresh vegetables, fishes & seafoods play a significant role in the cuisine mostly because of its long coastline while meat is treated as less popular, with the exception of lamb.
+With an age old tradition, Greek cuisine has been greatly influenced by both Eastern and Western cultures.
+Fresh vegetables, fishes & seafoods play a significant role in the dishes mostly because of its long coastline while meat is treated as less popular, with the exception of lamb.

-However, flavors of Greek foods changes with season and geography.
-Here are some of the favorites not to missed when traveling through Greece:
+However, flavors of Greek food changes with season and geography.
+Here are some of the favorites not to missed when traveling through Greece.

 Amygdalota is gluten-free almond cookie that is wildly popular in Greece and are the perfect match to a warm cup of Greek coffee.
 Whether it is a family or friends gathering, Amygdalota reflects the images of good times warm relationships.
 This food may vary a bit in different parts of Greece, but almonds being the dominant ingredient throughout the regions.

 Recipe > Almond Cookies by Saveur

 Baklava is the quintessential Greek food experience.
 This cuisine mostly contains nuts and butter along with sugar.
 After baking, sweet syrup is poured over it so that the syrup can be absorbed by the crispy layers of phyllo.
 It is probably the most popular food item among all Greek desserts.
 It brings a festive mood in the dining room through its exquisite flavor and flaky crust.